kaushalbakraniya/kaushalbakraniya/README.md

 ## 🛠️ What I Build

-* **Software Systems**: I focus on building scalable, efficient, and user-friendly systems.
+* **Software Systems**: I focus on building scalable, efficient, and user-friendly systems
-* **Real-World Applications**: My goal is to create software that solves real problems and adds value to users.
+* **Real-World Applications**: My goal is to create software that solves real problems and adds value to users